julianamiranda/julianamiranda/README.md

 <p align="center" >
   <samp>
    My name is <em>Juliana</em>.
 I am a Fullstack  Developer Student at Trybe!
-I started in the support and infrastructure area and today I rediscover myself as a developer.
+I started in the support and infrastructure area and today I rediscovered myself as a developer.
 I am always open to learning, teaching and talking about any topic.
   </samp>
   <br/>
 </p>